Introduction: What is a KNX IP Interface?

 Common Use Cases

-- ETS Programming Access: Connect ETS directly via LAN or Wi-Fi without physical KNX cable.
+- ETS Programming Access: Connect ETS directly via LAN or Wi-Fi without physical cable.

 - Remote Troubleshooting: Access a remote installation via VPN to diagnose or upload changes.